 - Inadequately trained workers on the jobsite raises construction costs, lowers efficiency, and increasing project length and the likelihood of workplace accidents.

-Please comment on the proposed rule before August 26, 2019 to preserve the certified registered apprenticeship programs.
+Please comment on the proposed rule using either method before August 26, 2019 to preserve the certified registered apprenticeship programs.

 IT IS CRITICAL THAT YOU PARTICIPATE ON BEHALF OF THE INDUSTRY !